 Special Needs: It is the policy of this school to enroll all children.
 This being said, we expect parents to provide information on any special needs or arrangements that need to be made for their child.
 This needs to be discussed with the Director prior to enrollment.
-If it is agreed by parents and administrators that our school is appropriate for your child, a plan will be devised that will best suit your child and one that must be agreed upon by the parents and administrator.
-In order to meet your child's needs we will need to be informed of PPT's, IEP's or any other meetings regarding the education and well-being of your child.
+A plan will be devised that will best suit your child and one that must be agreed upon by the parents and administrator.
+In order for us to meet children's needs we need to be informed of PPT's, IEP's or any other meetings regarding the education and well being of your child.
 A Child's Garden will make every effort to attend these meetings.
 However, in the event that is not possible the parent is to provide the school with any materials or decisions regarding your child.
 The parents will also need to sign a release to allow A Child's Garden to communicate with any outside sources (physicians etc) involved with the child's care.